mia-platform/documentation/docs/tutorial/rest_api/quick_rest_api.md

 ]
 ```

-You can download the JSON schema, we built in this tutorial, using the following <a download target="_blank" href="/docs_files_to_download/tutorial/rest-api-tutorial-schema.json">Link</a>.
+You can directly download the JSON schema built in this tutorial by using the following <a download target="_blank" href="/docs_files_to_download/tutorial/rest-api-tutorial-schema.json">Link</a>.

-Now, if we wanted to **import our schema** we would just have to create a new CRUD (called for example books2) and at the time of generation import the fields from the JSON schema just downloaded.
+Now, if you want to **import the schema**, you just have to create a new CRUD (called for example books2) and at the time of generation import the fields from the JSON schema just downloaded.

 Clicking on **"Imports fields from file"**:
 ![Create the CRUD collection and import schema](img/MongoDB-Collection-create-import.png)

-We can **select the file within our local system** and upload it:
+You can **select the file within your local machine** and upload it:
 ![CRUD collection import schema](img/MongoDB-Collection-import.png)

-After the short loading it will be possible to **verify that the loaded structure** is correct and consistent before saving by clicking on the "Create" button:
+After the short loading, it will be possible to **verify that the loaded structure** is correct and consistent, before saving by clicking on the "Create" button:
 ![CRUD collection import schema detail](img/MongoDB-Collection-import-detail.png)

-At this point **we will have built our CRUD collection** exactly the same (in terms of fields) as the first one and we could decide to modify it (adding or removing fields), change the name or to expose it using another endpoint.
+At this point, **you will have your CRUD collection** with exactly the same fields of the first one.
+You can decide to edit the new CRUD collection (adding or removing fields), to change the name, or to expose it using another endpoint.
 :::info
-remember that two CRUDs or two identical endpoints (with the same path) cannot exist on a project so if you import an existing collection you will have to choose another name and path.
+Remember that **two CRUDs or two identical endpoints (with the same path) cannot exist on the same project**.
+So, if you import an existing collection, you will have to choose another name and path.
 :::
 ![Other CRUD collection detail](img/MongoDB-Collection-other-crud.png)